1988 UK & Ireland Greyhound Racing Year: Tracks

 Despite the boom in business five tracks closed, Hull, Maidstone, Gosforth, Derby and Preston all closed.
-Hull finished due to the fact that landlords Hull Kingston Rovers moved to a new stadium.
+Hull finished because the landlords Hull Kingston Rovers moved to a new stadium.
 The closure of Gosforth left the city of Newcastle with just one licensed track at Brough Park.
 Preston and Derby had both been opened by the same company in 1933 and after 55 years of different owners found themselves closing at the same time.
 Powderhall would change ownership twice, it was sold by the Greyhound Racing Association (GRA) to local businessman Norrie Rowan for £1.8m, who then sold it on himself to Coral for an instant profit at £2.2m.
-The GRA lost the rights to the Scottish Greyhound Derby due to the fact that they no longer owned any tracks in Scotland.
+The GRA lost the rights to the Scottish Greyhound Derby because they no longer owned any tracks in Scotland.
 Ellesmere Port Stadium started racing on 29 February.

 News

 The NGRC announced that major competitions would no longer be listed as Classic races but instead they would be classed as Category One and Two races based on prize money levels.
 This led to many tracks that had previously never had the opportunity to hold a classic race offering increased prize money in order for their events to match the traditional classics in terms of status.
-The positive was the fact that prize money increased, the negative was the devaluing of some of the sports most famous races in the following years.
+The positive was that prize money increased, the negative was the devaluing of some of the sports most famous races in the following years.

 Grass finally disappeared from greyhound racing when Hove became the last course to remove the turf as the circuit switched to sand.
 The first computerised form system called Formbank was introduced, created by Peter Shotton it revolutionised Racing Office practices and was the advent to modern day systems.

 Trainer Barney O'Connor famous for running at Walthamstow died.